-A volume pedal lets you adjust how loud or quiet your guitar signal is via a foot-lever and does so without affecting the signal from your guitar.
+A volume pedal lets you adjust how loud or quiet your guitar signal is via a foot lever and it does so without affecting the signal from your guitar.
 For this reason, it’s one of the most useful guitar pedals on your board.
-In this buyer’s guide, we look at the best available.

-Best Volume Pedals Product Round-Up
+Best Volume Pedals: Product Guide

 Boss FV-500H